RJbalikian/wells4hydrogeology/README.md

 - xyzData_yyyy-mm-dd.csv: most recent update of statewide wells with API, Latitude, Longitude, and surface elevation extracted from statewide lidar topography

 # Intended workflow
-If diagram is not formatting properly, it is also available on github here: <a href="https://github.com/RJbalikian/wells4hydrogeology/wiki/Intended-Workflow-%5BDRAFT%5D">here</a>
+If diagram is not formatting properly, it is also available on github <a href="https://github.com/RJbalikian/wells4hydrogeology/wiki/Intended-Workflow-%5BDRAFT%5D">here</a>.